-TeamCity's slogan "Powerful Continuous Integration out of the box" speaks to what they offer in their solution over and above a free option like Jenkins: out of the box usability.
-Its slick graphical interface and ease of use features make it more palatable for some new to Continuous Integration.
+TeamCity's slogan "Powerful Continuous Integration out of the box" speaks to what they offer in their solution over and above a free option like Jenkins: out of the box usability with excellent build history, source control and build chain tools.
+Its slick graphical interface and ease of use features make it more palatable for some new to continuous integration.
 TeamCity runs in a Java environment, usually on an Apache Tomcat server, though it can be installed on both Windows and Linux servers.
-TeamCity offers equal support for .NET and open stack projects, integrating into both Visual Studio and IDEs like Eclipse.
+TeamCity offers equal support for .NET and openstack projects, integrating into both Visual Studio and IDEs like Eclipse.

 TeamCity has converted many Jenkins faithful with its interface and secure default configuration.
 JetBrains offers a free edition as well, with up to 20 build configurations and 3 build agents.
 Scoping beyond that requires their commercial "enterprise" edition.

-Jenkins, formerly Hudson, is an open source Continuous Integration and Continuous Delivery tool used widely and considered by many to be the de facto standard for CI.
-Jenkins also runs in Java, so you can install it on Windows or Linux.
+Jenkins is an open source Continuous Integration server and Continuous Delivery tool used widely and considered by many to be the de facto standard for CI servers.
+Jenkins also runs in Java, so you can install it on Windows, unix or Linux operating systems.
 Highly extensible and with a gallery of plug-ins readily at hand, Jenkins offers granular customization for any size CI operation.
 But as you can tell by comparing the two screenshots, Jenkins' interface is more reminiscent of the last generation of web applications.

 (Example of the Jenkins 2.0 interface, Stage View.
 Source: jenkins.io)

 Really, both of these are quite capable products.
-Jenkins leads the way for CI, as it has for some time, so its feature set is quite rich, offering many different ways to achieve both CI and Continuous Delivery.
-TeamCity may not be exactly matched with Jenkins when it comes to the capability set, but the differences are small and TeamCity will serve most CI operations just as well.
-Good news for TeamCity, who wouldn't be able to compete if they didn't offer most of the same capabilities as their open source counterpart.
+Jenkins leads the way for CI, as it has for some time, so its feature set is quite rich, offering many different ways to achieve both CI and continuous delivery.

 (TeamCity vs. Jenkins --- Capability Set)